ARM-software/EndpointAI/Kernels/Research/CMSIS-Stream/README.md

     IO interface.

 -   **1.2.1 The "domain"** of the IO interface.
-This information is used differentiate the standard tuning of the interface (see A.4 Domain-specific stream data types) :
+This information is used differentiate the different tuning parameters of the sensors / transducers (see A.3.2 Domain-specific stream data types) :

     -   **Audio recording** stream, and the control of the number of channels, sampling rate, frame size, acoustic sensitivity, gain